flipstone/henforcer/README.md

 ## Known Issues

-Currently imports of modules that contain no imports themselves end up getting ignored when we filter out non-local imports.
+* Currently imports of modules that contain no imports themselves end up getting ignored when we filter out non-local imports.
 Eventually we can improve this logic.

+* Currently we filter out parent trees when determining how the import statements lead to tree dependencies.
+This ends up filtering out an edge case when a module _actually_ imports its parent.